-We have utilized the plans within the Rood report to establish the size parameters for the drain and the details to be used in establishing the new bridge culvert installation.
-We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject farm access bridge installation.
-The Schedule of Assessment in the latest drainage report was used as a guide to establish the upstream watershed area and flows to be used in the design of the bridge.
+We also referred to the October 12th, 2018 report and plans by Gerard Rood, P.Eng., for the James Shepley Drain improvements to help in establishing the watershed.
+We have utilized the plans within the Armstrong report to establish the size parameters for the drain and the details to be used in establishing the replacement bridge culvert installations.
+We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject farm access bridge installations.
+The Schedule of Assessment in the latest drainage report was used as a guide to establish the upstream watershed area and flows to be used in the design of the bridges.